LeonAndrade/LeonAndrade.github.io/README.md

 #### What is the average value of a transaction?

-We will consideri the **transaction value** as the **sum of prices times the quantity ordered** for any single invoice.<br/>
+We will consider the **transaction value** as the **sum of prices times the quantity ordered** for any single invoice.<br/>
 _(obs: there are a few prices with negative value and a description of "adjusted bad debit", so we are going to disconsider all negative prices)_

-The average reduces a series of numbers into a single number, while it's useful, alone it can lead to misinterpretations.
-So as to avoid this common pitfall, let's see how are the transaction values distributed along the price range.
+The average reduces a series of numbers into a single number, while useful, alone it can lead to misinterpretations.
+So as to avoid this common pitfall, let's see how are the transaction values distributed along the it's range.

 ```sql
 with a as (